peterjc/galaxy_blast/tools/blastxml_to_top_descr/README.rst

-Galaxy tool to extract top BLAST hit descriptions from BLAST XML
+OBGalaxy tool to extract top BLAST hit descriptions from BLAST XML
 ================================================================

 This tool is copyright 2012-2015 by Peter Cock, The James Hutton Institute